Emilioeth/Work-Day-Scheduler/README.md

   ## Usage/Installation

-  No installation needed for this app, you can use it by going to the webpage by clicking on the link posted above
+  No installation needed for this app, you can use it by going to the webpage by clicking on the link posted above.

   ## Contributions
   This app was made by Emili0